nu-i-sho/ChainLead/README.md

 The 'Join' family functions couple two handlers under the conjunction of their top conditions (aggregated by `And`).

 #### `Merge(o).With`, `XMergeWith(o).WhereXIs`, `MergeFirstWithSecond`
 The 'Merge' family functions couple two handlers under the conjunction of all their conditions.
-The following image is a representation of how the `Join` and `Merge` functions work.
+The following image represents how the `Join` and `Merge` functions work.

 ![Inject and Wrap](https://raw.githubusercontent.com/nu-i-sho/ChainLead/refs/heads/main/readme_img/6.svg)